haranobuhardo/minimal-mistakes/_posts/2020-05-06-is-someone-changing.md

 title: "Is Someone Changing?"
 excerpt: "A bunch of text to test readability."
 categories:
+  - personal
-  - Edge Case
+  - life
 tags:
-  - content
-  - css
-  - edge case
+  - person
-  - html
+  - social
-  - layout
+  - life
-  - title
+  - emotion
 ---

 Do you ever feel someone near you are changing?